 Print this as a .pdf file for your records

-|Section A. Name of the Club
+Section A - Name of the Club

-3. “Approval by the Boar-d" shall mean approval by a majority vote of Board Members in attendance at a scheduled Board Meeting attended by a quorum.
+3. “Approval by the Board” shall mean approval by a majority vote of Board Members in attendance at a scheduled Board Meeting attended by a quorum.

 11. “Parliamentary Procedures” at all meetings shall follow the most recent edition of Robert’s Rules of Order unless otherwise indicated by the President of the Club.
 The President may appoint a Member to be a Parliamentarian and function as requested by the President.

-|ARTICLE II - MEMBERSHIP|
+Article II - Membership

-Membership shall be open to members in good standing of the Recreation Centers.|
+shall be open to all members in good standing of the Recreation Centers.|

 The Member steals from the Club or from another Member,

-The Member is abusive toward a Member,
+The member is abusive toward another member,

-The Member uses offensive language,
+The Members uses offensive language,

-The Member blatantly disregards Safety Rules,
+The Member blatantly disregards safety Rules,

-The Member damages Club machinery or tools, whether caused by lack of knowledge, accident or intent, and either:
+The member damages Club machinery or tools, whether caused by lack of knowledge, accident or intent, and either: